dh-notes/pandoc-workflow/sample.md

 # Case 2: Working with Bibliographies

-In this scenario, we will use Zotero to export our bibliographic references as Bibtex files.
+In this scenario, we will use Zotero to export our bibliographic references as Bibtex files, and call those formatted citations in our project document using simple @tags, or "citation keys."
+[Bibtex](http://www.bibtex.org/) is a plain text format for listing references.
+Though this export process can be automated using Robin Wilson's [autozotbib](http://rtwilson.com/academic/autozotbib) plugin (which provides the option to edit the default format of those citation keys), we will be covering a project-by-project model here.

 # Case 3: Slides

 In this scenario, we will